 This, in turn, aids screen reader users in comprehending the context and content of images.
 Consequently, this contributes to a more inclusive online experience.

-Furthermore, alt text boosts search engine optimization by providing search engines with relevant information, potentially leading to increased discoverability of social media posts.
+Furthermore, it boosts search engine optimization by providing search engines with relevant information, potentially leading to increased discoverability of social media posts.